autoininc/autoinven/.github/ISSUE_TEMPLATE/custom-Enhancement-report.md

 ---
-name: Custom Feature Report
+name: Custom Enhancement Report
 about: Suggest new feature of this project
-title: "[Feature]"
+title: "[Enhancement]"
 labels: ''
 assignees: ''